 - You have the right to receive detailed information about your hospital and physician charges.

 - You can expect that all communications and records about your care are confidential, unless disclosure is allowed by law.
 You have the right to see or get a copy of your medical records and have the information explained, if needed.
 You may add information to your medical record by contacting the Health Information Management Services 441-239-1483.
-Upon request, you have the right to receive a list of people to whom your personal health information was disclosed.

 - If reporters or other members of the media ask to talk to you, you have the right to give your consent about their use of recordings or photographs.
 You have the right to withdraw consent up until a reasonable time before the recording or photograph is used.